-Dramatic changes in vegetation were not observed between the summers of 1995 and 2005.
-Subtle differences in vegetative cover between years may be explained by slightly different sampling dates each year, made necessary by variations in the hydrologic regime from one year to the next, rendering some low-lying quadrats inaccessible until later in the season.
+Significant changes in vegetation were not observed between the summers of 1995 and 2007.
+Fluctuations in vegetative cover between years may be explained by slightly different sampling dates each year, made necessary by variations in the hydrologic regime from one year to the next, rendering some low-lying quadrats inaccessible until later in the season.
 The timing, magnitude and direction of wave action, runoff, and breaching of the sand bar at the mouth of the lagoon affect the duration of standing water in some of the lower-lying monitoring sites.

-A more detailed discussion of the results of vegetation monitoring to date is presented in the 2005 Mitigation Report.
+A more detailed discussion of the results of vegetation monitoring to date was presented in the 2005 Mitigation Report.
 Data gathered thus far suggest that factors favoring freshwater species over salt tolerant species may be occurring.
 Determining whether any changes are attributable to water management practices upstream as opposed to the timing of beach breaching, changes in hydrologic regime or even global weather dynamics is a more complex question.
 Review of the available data has not identified significant changes from one year to the next.
 Nor have strong relationships between species composition or distribution and water management practices been identified.
-Nonetheless, staff anticipates continued monitoring of the wetlands in the future to determine long-term trends.
+Nonetheless, staff anticipates continued monitoring of the wetlands in July 2007 to determine long-term trends, and will report on it in the next 2008 Mitigation Program Report.

-- Topographic Surveys and Hydrologic Monitoring -- During the period covered in this report, District staff surveyed four cross-sections to track the movement of sediment in the lagoon (Section XI-C), continued to maintain a water level recorder and ALERT station at the south arm (Section II-G), and measured groundwater elevations in three wetland piezometers that were installed in May 1996.
+• Topographic Surveys and Hydrologic Monitoring -- During the period covered in this report, District staff surveyed four cross-sections to track the movement of sediment in the lagoon (see Section XI-C of this report), continued to maintain a water level recorder and ALERT station at the south arm (see Section II-G), and measured groundwater elevations in three wetland piezometers that were installed in May 1996.
 There is a good correlation between surface water elevation and water elevation in the piezometers.
-Staff also continues to track runoff at various locations including Highway 1 (Section II-B), and water production upstream of the lagoon (Section III). - Wildlife Monitoring District staff contracted with the Ventana Wilderness Society and Big Sur Ornithology Lab (BSOL) to conduct avian studies in the riparian corridor of the Carmel River at sites from Carmel Valley Village to a point just upstream of the lagoon (Section X-C).
-One of the concluding recommendations of the HRG report was for the District to conduct more wildlife monitoring around the lagoon.
+Staff also continues to track runoff at various locations including Highway 1 (see Section II-B), and water production upstream of the lagoon (see Section III).

+• Wildlife Monitoring - District staff contracted with the Ventana Wilderness Society and Big Sur Ornithology Lab (BSOL) to conduct avian studies in the riparian corridor of the Carmel River at sites from Carmel Valley Village to a point just upstream of the lagoon (Section X-C).
+One of the concluding recommendations of the November 1995, Habitat Restoration Group report was for the District to conduct more wildlife monitoring around the lagoon.
 The BSOL will continue the avian monitoring around the lagoon initiated in 1997 by Dr. David Mullen under contract to the District.